ForJ-Latech/fwm/documentation/packaged_documentation/README.md

 lib/\*\* is nerd stuff, and is required in the same directory as fwm-alpha.jar.
 Just don't change it unless you know what you are doing.

 Change any hotkeys that are not to your liking in global settings -> edit hotkeys.

+## Application Improvements
+* We originally wanted this application to be packaged into only one jar file, however there was some technical complexity that got in the way.
+We have since resolved this and getting the application into one jar file should only take around 5 hours, this might get done in the future.

+* We should make the Jetty Controller port be changeable by default.

+* The help section in the application is lacking

+* This code will be hosted on github in the future probably at https://github.com/james-ehlmann

 ##Reporting a bug
 Email any problems to james(dot)ehlmann{at}gmail[dot]com